JoeDuncko/jss-plugin-all-important/README.md

 In certain (horrible) situations you may want all of your CSS values to be `!important`.
 You may be making a embeddable widget, writing a component that may be used in uncontrolled environments, or generally fighting against an environment that you have no control over.

+The idea for this plugin came from this issue: https://github.com/cssinjs/jss/issues/209.

+It was originally made by myself for The Event Discovery Company's Evitt project, which included a pretty sweet embedable calendar widget.
+Since that project is being discontinued, I was given permission to publish and maintain the JSS libraries I wrote: this and [jss-plugin-rem-em-to-px](https://github.com/JoeDuncko/jss-plugin-rem-em-to-px).

 ## Install

 `npm install --save jss-plugin-all-important`